 - Ormr: Refers to the dragon, serpent, or snake.

 - Orochi: Is Japanese for a big snake.
-Myth indicates that it is an eight-forked serpent who demanded virgin sacrifices and was killed by the god-hero Susanoo.
+Myth indicates that it is an eight-forked serpent who demanded young girls sacrifices and was killed by the god-hero Susanoo.

 - Pendragon: Is a Celtic name referring to the chief dragon.